 4.2.1.
 Regularity Sections.
 Speeds are assigned in each Regularity Section of the rally.
+Assigned speeds will always be at or below the posted speed limit.
+The format of the Numbered Route Instructions places the assigned speed in a column headed "CAST," instead of explicitly assigning a speed in the text of the instruction.
 A Regularity Section may have multiple segments, each with an assigned speed.
-The assigned speeds are always at or below the maximum legal speed (the posted speed limit).
-The perfect arrival time at Controls is based on the assigned speed(s) in a Regularity and the Rally Master's measurement of distance.
+The perfect arrival time at Controls is calculated from the assigned speed(s) in a Regularity and the Rally Master's measurement of distance.
 To avoid penalties, participants must arrive at the Control at the perfect time for their car.

-- 4.2.2.
+4.2.2.
 Monte Carlo Sections.
-Speeds may (or may not) be listed within Monte Carlo Sections.
+Speeds may (but need not) be listed within Monte Carlo Sections.
 If provided, these speeds are Reference Speeds only.
 Participants may travel at any legal, safe speed so as to arrive at the end of the Monte Carlo Section on time.
 Timing in Monte Carlo Sections, if measured at all, is measured only at the end of the section; therefore, to avoid penalties and regardless of speed, participants must complete Monte Carlo Sections on time.
-Participants may need to compute the correct time to complete a Monte Carlo Section, but the information necessary to compute this time will be provided in the Numbered Route Instructions plus your own measurement of distance. - 4.2.3 Transit Sections.
-Speeds may (or may not) be listed within Transit Sections.
+Participants may need to compute the correct time to complete a Monte Carlo Section, but the information necessary to compute this time will be provided in the Numbered Route Instructions plus your own measurement of distance.

+4.2.3 Transit Sections.
+Speeds may (but need not) be listed within Transit Sections.
 If provided, these speeds are Reference Speeds only.
 Participants may travel at any legal, safe speed in Transit Sections.
 While there is no required completion time for Transit Sections, a Transit Section may be followed by a section with a prescribed start time, so participants must plan accordingly.

-5. SCORING AND PENALTIES.
+5. SCORING AND PENALTIES

-- 5.1.
+5.1.
 Scoring of Route following.
 Participants' on-course performance may be measured by the use of Route Controls.
-Route Controls are indicated by placement of a signboard with an "RC" or ✓•" (checkpoint) clearly visible from the road, in such a position that it is safely possible to pull off the roadway immediately past the route control sign, next to a vehicle with route control personnel inside.
+Route Controls are indicated by placement of a signboard with an "RC" or " \checkmark •" (checkpoint) clearly visible from the Rally Route, in such a position that it is safely possible to pull off the roadway immediately past the route control sign, next to a vehicle with route control personnel inside.
 Participants may receive supplemental instruction which must be executed prior to resuming the Numbered Route Instructions.
 All cars must stop at Route Controls.
 Stop at the Route Control vehicle just past the Route Control sign for instructions.
-There are two types of Route Controls: - 5.1.1 On-course Route Controls: On-course Route Controls may be located anywhere along the Rally Route.
+There are two types of Route Controls:

+5.1.1 On-course Route Controls: On-course Route Controls may be located anywhere along the Rally Route.
 Failure to pass an on-course Route Control will result in assessment of a penalty of 60 points.
-Additionally, a car entering an on-course Route Control from the wrong direction is considered to be off-course, and will be assessed a penalty of 60 points. - 5.1.2.
+Additionally, a car entering an on-course Route Control from the wrong direction is considered to be off-course, and will be assessed a penalty of 60 points.

+5.1.2.
 Off-course Route Controls: Off-course Route Controls may be located anywhere off the Rally Route.
 A car appearing at an off-course Route Control will receive a penalty of 60 points.
 Additionally, any time any participating car is observed off course by any course official, whether or not at an off-course Route Control, a 60-point penalty will be assessed.